MileHacker Logo

 • Keep valuables secure and out of sight.

 • Nightlife areas (Bigg Market, Diamond Strip) are lively but require caution.
-Stay with your group and use licensed transport.
+Stay with the people you're with and use licensed transport.

 Natural & Seasonal Hazards: